JohnMurray/johnmurray_io/_posts/2016-02-09-20-Percent-is-Mandatory.md

 functions as it should.
 However there is a lot of opportunities for productivity that are lost because the framework has not been given the proper amount of attention in either continued development (in-house) or upgrading to more recent versions (open-source).
-While this doesn't have an immediate impact on _current_ velocity, there are certainly missed opportunities for productivity which means your competition might have a leg-up on you here.
+While this doesn't have an immediate impact on _current_ velocity, there are certainly missed opportunities for productivity which gives your competition an opportunity to have a leg-up.

-__Internal Open Source__
+<b>Internal Open <span style="text-decoration:line-through;">Death</span> Source</b>

 At some point in the past a framework, library, or tool was developed.
 After it was created it was sent around and the source was put up on some VCS server.
 The original writer doesn't really have time to maintain it so he "internally open sources" the project.
 Even though the project is oft used, no one touches the code, even if there are issues because they don't have time.
+Eventually a problem is encountered that cannot be worked around and either the problem is fixed (yay) or as oft is the case, a new version that is _"sane"_ is re-written and the process starts all over again.

 __The Wall__